KristofferC/OhMyREPL.jl/README.md

 ![repl](https://i.imgur.com/wtR0ASD.png)

+**Note:** A video showing installation and features of the package is available [here](https://www.youtube.com/watch?v=lTLPAOLLbTU).

 If you like this package please give it a star.
 I like stars.

-**Note:** This is WIP in progress and are many things to fix.
-Issues with clear [MCVE](http://stackoverflow.com/help/mcve) are very welcome.

 ### Installation